Ama Girls

 Ama Girls is a 1958 American short documentary film produced by Ben Sharpsteen.
-It was part of Disney's People & Places series.
-It won an Oscar at the 31st Academy Awards in 1959 for Documentary Short Subject.
+The short was part of Disney's People & Places series and depicts the lives of ama divers, Japanese women who dive for pearls.
+Ama Girls won an Oscar at the 31st Academy Awards in 1959 for Documentary Short Subject.
 It is also known as Japan Harvests the Sea.
-It depicts the lives of ama divers, Japanese women who dive for pearls.